JiscDACT/innovationexpo/README.md

-# innovationexpo
+# Jisc Innovation Expo

-Repo for Jisc internal Innovation Expo
+Repoistory for the Jisc internal Innovation Expo